appclacks/cabourotte-website/content/api/healthcheck/_index.md

 If the parameter `one-off` is set to `true` in the payload, the healthcheck will be instantly executed and the result will be returned in the HTTP response (an example is available on this page).
 In that case, the healthcheck will **not** be periodically executed.

+A bulk endpoint allows you to configure all healthchecks in one API call.

 ### Create a HTTP healthcheck

 - **POST** /healthcheck/http